theArtofStructure/theartofstructure.github.io/_pages/about.md

 About me
 ======
-I am Jin-Cheng Liu, currently Senior Engineer.
+I am Jin-Cheng Liu.
 I have expertise and knowledege in multi-domains, which include structural engineering, construction materials, earthquake engineering, fire safety engineering, artificial intelligence, and visual art (intuition mainly).
 Looking forward to working and collaborating with you!
 Together, let us engineer a better world and future!